Coronavirus Information From Undergraduate Admissions

 As we continue to collectively navigate an evolving situation, communication to our current and admitted students and families is critical.

 The university regularly communicates with our admitted students as they make their college decisions and move toward enrollment.
 Admitted students can access information through the MyAdmissions portal.
-The campus website highlights our coronavirus web pages which include regular messages from the chancellor.
+The campus website highlights our coronavirus web pages which include regular messages from the chancellor to the campus community, as well as a welcome email from the chancellor to our admitted students highlighting ways to get started as an Aggie.
 We also highlight ways to be in touch with academic advisors, student housing and financial aid departments.

 Undergraduate Admissions will update this page regularly with the understanding that, should key information need to be shared, we will make updates available as quickly as possible.
 Please continue to check this page as well as our main coronavirus information page for the latest updates regarding UC Davis.